 Note: The S-parameter files that are available on the anaren.com website include data for frequencies that are outside of the specified band.
-It is important to note that the test fixture is designed for optimum performance through frequency band of operation.
+It is important to note that the test fixture is designed for optimum performance through 2.3GHz.
 Some degradation in the test fixture performance will occur above this frequency and connector interface discontinuities of -25dB or more can be expected.
-This larger discontinuity will affect the data at frequencies above band of operation.
+This larger discontinuity will affect the data at frequencies above 2.3GHz.